-International Summer School on Geology and Climatology at a potential UNESCO Geopark
+International Summer School on Geology and Geoheritage in a potential UNESCO Geopark

-Summer School teachers are well-known scientists from Kyrgyzstan, Kazakhstan, Germany and Australia
+The teachers of the Summer School are famous scientists from Kyrgyzstan, Kazakhstan and Germany

-Objectives of the Summer School: Development of skills in the field of sedimentology, paleontology, stratigraphy, historical geology, geomorphology, tectonics, and paleoclimatology.
-Also, the tasks of the summer school are: the acquisition of experience in geological field work and paleontological excavations.
-Self-documentation of sections under the guidance of specialists.
+Goals of the Summer School: Development of skills in the field of sedimentology, paleontology, stratigraphy, historical geology, geomorphology, tectonics, and paleoclimatology.
+The objectives of the summer school are: gaining experience in geological field work and paleontological excavations.
+Self-documentation of incisions under the guidance of specialists.

-The summer school is a field study for young professionals and anyone who wants to get practical skills and knowledge in the geological sciences and methodological foundations in paleoclimatology.
-The Summer Field School takes place in the famous Madygen stratotype area, a geological treasure of world significance located in the southern Tien Shan of Kyrgyzstan.
+The summer school is a field study for young professionals and anyone who wants to gain practical skills and knowledge in geological sciences and the methodological foundations of paleoclimatological research.
+The summer field school takes place in the famous Madygen stratotype region, a geological treasure of world significance, located in the southern Tien Shan of Kyrgyzstan.

 In 2021, Madygen entered the territory of the geopark.
-The 727 Geopark Project is supported by the UNESCO International Geoscience and Geoparks Program (IGCP).
-In September-October 2021, an international paleontological expedition was carried out, which showed significant potential for long-term studies of the Paleozoic, Mesozoic and Cenozoic formations of Madygen.
+The geopark project is supported by the UNESCO International Geosciences and Geoparks Program (IGCP).
+In 2021-2022, international paleontological expeditions were carried out, which showed significant potential for long-term studies of the Paleozoic, Mesozoic and Cenozoic formations of Madygen.
+Madygen has also become an excellent testing ground for complex interdisciplinary research and the visual implementation of summer schools.

-During the summer school, all participants will be in close cooperation with our teachers – famous scientists and experts in the geology of the Tien Shan and especially in the stratigraphy of Madygen.
-For many years, these scientists have studied the geology and paleontology of Central Asia.
-These are famous scientists from the academies of sciences of Kyrgyzstan, Kazakhstan and Germany.
+During the summer school, all participants will be in close collaboration with teachers – famous scientists and experts in the geology of the Tien Shan and especially the stratigraphy of Madygen.
+For many years, these scientists studied the geology and paleontology of Central Asia.
+These are scientists from the academies of sciences of Kyrgyzstan, Kazakhstan and Germany.

-In parallel, within the framework of the summer school on geology and climatology, a training on geomapping using a drone is being held.
+As part of the summer school on geology and climatology, training on geomapping using a drone will also be conducted.
 This will allow participants to present the geological structure of the region and make reconstructions in structural geology, historical geology and gain skills in geological mapping and exploration of geological heritage sites.

 Brief overview of the area Madygen

-The Madygen region in southwest Kyrgyzstan, Central Asia, is known to paleontologists around the world for its unique non-marine fossil Lagerstätt of the Middle Triassic Madygen Formation (Voit et al. and amphibious animals and organisms in the continental area after the mass extinction and recovery at the end of the Permian period.
-The Madygen Formation unconformably overlies Paleozoic rocks and is overlain by a succession of Late Triassic, Jurassic, and Cretaceous sedimentary formations.
-In turn, the Mesozoic layers are covered with Cenozoic deposits, the so-called Fergana Bay of the Paleogene Tethys Sea.
+The Madygen region in southwestern Kyrgyzstan, Central Asia, is known to paleontologists around the world for its unique non-marine Lagerstätten fossils of the Middle Triassic Madygen Formation (Voit et al., 2017), providing insight into the geological development of the region and gaining unparalleled insight into the evolution of various terrestrial groups and amphibians and organisms in the continental region after the mass extinction and recovery at the end of the Permian period.
+The Madygen Formation unconformably overlies Paleozoic rocks and is overlain by a succession of Late Triassic, Jurassic and Cretaceous sedimentary formations.
+In turn, the Mesozoic layers are covered with Cenozoic sediments, the so-called Fergana Gulf of the Paleogene Tethys Sea.

 The excellent conditions of the clearly presented geological sections in a semi-arid area with little vegetation, form a colorful variegated low-mountain landscape, which facilitates litho-stratigraphic studies of rocks, as well as the collection of fossil fauna and flora.
 These conditions make Madygen one of the most attractive places, both for professionals involved in geological, paleontological or paleclimatic research, and for geotourists interested in landscapes and geological excursions.
 In the Madygen Geopark, there are also various archaeological and historical monuments of cultural heritage, which are also waiting to be explored.
 The unique area of Madygen represents an ideal location for the creation of the first UNESCO Global Geopark in Central Asia, which is currently being prepared under UNESCO IGCP Project 727.